 “Yes, yes, now let’s get you a drink!”
 Ivo tugged his hand to lead him to the kitchen where he handed him a rather big glass of the punch he had made.

 “It’s vodka, it’s good for you,” Ivo winked, “so where’s your boyfriend?”
-He asked rather pleased that he hadn’t dragged with Joni; perfect.
+He asked rather pleased that he hadn’t dragged along with Joni; perfect.

-“Chris had this work thing, you know where they stuff their workers in a cabin with sauna and lots of alcohol in hopes they bond more,” Joni chuckled taking a sip of the drink.
+“Chris had this work thing, you know where they stuff their workers in a cabin with sauna and lots of alcohol in hopes they bond more,” Joni chuckled while taking a sip of the drink.

 “Ah yes, fun times,” Ivo nodded, “Well, let’s join the others in the living room then!”

 Misha was seated on a couch, chatting with some girl when Joni stepped into the room.
 Joni felt a pinch in the bottom of his stomach, their eyes met for a second and Joni was the first to look away, wondering if it had been a good idea after all to come over there.
 Seeing Misha felt bizarre, he looked so familiar and yet different….
 He was still handsome, still having that somehow arrogant almost cold look on his face, making Joni remember how his words had hurt him.
 He wanted to ignore the man, act cool and collected, he definitely didn’t want Misha to know how sad his life had gotten, how weak he was, that Misha had been right.

 “So Ivo, still single?”
 He asked casually looking at the older man with a warm smile.

 “Ah yes, when you’re alone too long, you become picky,” he nodded, “and besides I don’t think there is a person who could stand to look at me for too long, even my brothers find it difficult,” he laughed.